FLARE-forecast/FLAREr/README.md

 remotes::install_github("rqthomas/GLM3r")
 ```

-or you can download from the AquaticEcoDynamics GitHub organization.
+or you can download it from the AquaticEcoDynamics GitHub organization.
 This code assumes you are in the directory with the FLARE configurations and workflow subdirectories

 ```
 download.file("https://github.com/rqthomas/glm-aed/archive/refs/heads/main.zip", "glm_aed.zip")